Ask Our Garden Experts: Questions and Answers from 2016

 - Sprays to control the blossom blight phase are the most important.
 Fruit should also be protected during the three-week period before harvest.
 The following table lists labeled fungicides.
 See labels for specific timings of sprays.

-A: It looks like it could be chilling injury.
+A: It looks like it could be a chilling injury.
 Cucumbers can become chilled at temperatures below 50 degrees, which we have experienced overnight recently.
 If your plants all have healthy looking foliage as well, they should grow out of it.

 Q: Should I trim the bottom leaves of my tomato plants that are touching the soil?
 The plants are about a foot tall.